moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 ## Israel-Specific Team Member Benefits

 Currently, GitLab provides the below additional benefits, in addition to mandatory state requirements.
 [General GitLab benefits](/handbook/total-rewards/benefits/general-and-entity-benefits/) still apply.
-As part of the [guiding principles](/handbook/total-rewards/benefits/#guiding-principles), we will continously review our benefits design and offerings available through Oxeye/GitLab in Israel.
+As part of the [guiding principles](/handbook/total-rewards/benefits/#guiding-principles), we will continously review our benefits design and offerings available through GitLab in Israel.

 ### Pension